Show off the awesome work your agency does for clients across SEO, PPC, social media and more.

 ROI (or ROAS, return on ad spend)

-Compare these metrics to each channel.
-If a client has a limited budget, this is a perfect opportunity to deliver a lot of value for a client by making a recommendation based on these metrics where they should be focusing their ad spend budget.
+Compare these PPC metrics for each channel that you’re spending money on.
+If a client has a limited budget, this is a perfect opportunity to deliver more value for a client by making a recommendation based on where they should be focusing their monthly marketing budget.

 8. Social Overview

-Social Media Marketing is another important part of your overall digital marketing strategy with specific KPIs you should include in a marketing report.
+Social media marketing is another important part of many clients’ overall digital marketing strategy and have specific KPIs you should include in your monthly marketing report.

-Give an overview of performance for each active social media channel: Facebook, LinkedIn, Twitter, Instagram, and Youtube.
-Specifically focus on engagement metrics for a deeper understanding of how successful your clients are on each channel.
+Give clients an overview into the performance for each active social media channel: including Facebook, LinkedIn, Twitter, Instagram, YouTube, and so on.
+One area to focus on for social media marketing are the engagement metrics, which provide a deeper understanding of how successful your marketing campaigns are on each channel.

-To demonstrate how social media generates new leads, you can include a web traffic report that is filtered by "social".
-This will paint a full picture for you client by showing two important goals of social media marketing: engaging existing customers and generating new leads or sales via social channels.
+Aside from measuring engagement, in order too demonstrate how social media is generating new leads and conversions for your clients, include a web traffic report that is filtered by "social".
+This will provide a full picture for your clients by showing two important goals of social media marketing: re-engaging existing customers and generating new leads or sales via social channels.

 9. Goals and Ideas for Future Campaigns

-Setting goals and then striving to achieve them is what will keep your brand growing, so you definitely want to include a section for goals in your plan each month.
-You can revisit the goals from month to month to see how you're progressing, and your sales and SEO teams will appreciate being kept in the loop in this area as well.
+Setting goals and then striving to achieve them is what will keep your clients growing, so you definitely want to include a section to address these in your plan each month.
+You can revisit your marketing goals from month to month to see how you're progressing, which can help you further refine your marketing strategy going forward.

-It's always a good idea to highlight any future plans you have for marketing campaigns.
-This is a good way to involve other stakeholders and give them a chance to ask questions and follow your progress if they choose.
+It's always a good idea to highlight any plans you have for the next month in terms of marketing campaigns.
+This is also a good way to involve other stakeholders and give them a chance to ask questions, follow your progress, or provide feedback as they choose.

-You'll want to discuss any future promotional expenses you anticipate spending, as well as their expected return on investment.
-This area should address the goals you listed in the previous section but go one-step further by including the projected costs of meeting those objectives.
+This section is also a great place to discuss any future marketing expenses you anticipate spending, as well as their potential return on investment.
+This area should address the goals you listed in the previous section but go one step further by including specific projected costs and expected revenue from those objectives.

-If you are interested in automating your reporting process, check out our free trial to create your own report template.
-Integrate with over 30 different data sources to create the perfect marketing report for your clients.
+If you are interested in automating your agency’s reporting process, check out our 14-day free trial and get started with your own monthly marketing report template.
+Integrate with over 60 different data sources to create the perfect marketing report for your clients.